get your questions answered

 Just 19 miles west of downtown Phoenix.

-No. Eligibility is determined by CASPA’s calculations for overall cumulative and science courses.
+No. Eligibility is determined by CASPA’s calculations for overall science GPA.
 The minimum GPA requirement is firm.

 Yes, you may have two prerequisites outstanding at the time of application.
 If accepted into the MPAS program, you must complete the outstanding prerequisites before matriculation into the program with a “B” or better.